 The alleged victim did tell police she did not want Rowe arrested or in trouble, and that what happened was her fault.
 She said she asked Rowe for a hug when he did not want to give her one.
 She repeatedly told police she loves Rowe and does not want him arrested.
 Prior to this relationship, she had been abused by her boyfriend, but it was worse then.

 All she would tell police about the incident was that Rowe was sitting on her back and grabbed the back of her hoodie so it cut off her breathing.
-She was unable to say how long this happened, and added that Rowe hit her in the face and broke her cell phone when she tried to call police.

 The incident occurred in front of the woman's daughter, and when told by police they would have to report it to the Department for Children and Families, she responded, 'Oh, great, you are going to take my kid, this is why I don't report things to you guys."